pamvr/ecommerce-sales-analysis/README.md

 How are sales performing over time, and which customers and products drive the most revenue?

 ## Dataset
-- E-commerce sales data
+- E-commerce sales data composed of multiple related tables
-- One row represents one order
-- Includes information about orders, customers, and revenue
+- Includes information about orders, customers, products, payments, and reviews

+## Project Structure
+- `README.md` — project overview and objectives
+- `data_dictionary.md` — dataset structure, granularity, and table relationships
+- `sql/` — SQL queries and analysis
+- `data/` — dataset source and notes (raw data not included due to size)

 ## Approach
 1. Explore the data structure